 Formation of Fleet Air Arm Fairey Albacores over Malta, GC.
 (IWM A16151)

+Interestingly, the FAA also supported army co-operation operations.
 No. 826 Squadron FAA with 12 Albacores which could carry out anti-shipping strikes when released from army cooperation duties.
-On army cooperation these carried out flare dropping and night bombing of vehicle and tank concentrations.
-To illuminate targets for night bombardment was a specialty function carried out by the Albacores, which were very well suited for this task, it appears.
-They also carried out spotting duties for naval bombardments such as occurred at Bardia and Derna during CRUSADER.
+On army cooperation support these planes carried out flare dropping and night bombing of vehicle and tank concentrations.
+The illumination of targets for night bombardment was a specialty function carried out by these Albacores, which were very well suited for this task, it appears.
+They also carried out artillery spotting duties for naval bombardments such as occurred at Bardia and Derna during CRUSADER.

 RAF torpedo squadrons did not become active until very late in the battle.
-As I understand it, No.39 Squadron, operating Bristol Beauforts out of Malta and Cyrenaica, contributed to the sinking of MS Vittoria of the T.18 convoy on 23 January 1942 (she was finished off by Albacores from No.826 Squadron FAA operating out of Berka in Cyrenaica).
+As I understand it, No.39 Squadron, operating Bristol Beauforts out of Malta and Cyrenaica, contributed to the sinking of troopship MS Victoria in the T.18 convoy on 23 January 1942.
+She was finished off by Albacores from No.826 Squadron FAA operating out of Berka in Cyrenaica.

 At the end of 1941, first attempts to use Wellington medium bombers as torpedo strike aircraft were also undertaken.
 The first operation I can find against enemy targets is the attempt to stop a major Axis convoy in February 1942, when the mixed strike force of 26 Wellingtons from Nos.
 38, 104 and 148 Squadrons and 1 Liberator of No. 108 Squadron included three Wellington Mk.
 ICs of No. 38 Squadron.
 The attack was not successful.

 These operations were undertaken by the RAF however and not the Fleet Air Arm.